AndyHafell/testlab/README.md

 **The impossible-prompts library.** Every episode I throw a batch of one-shot prompts at the newest AI model — no follow-ups, no retries... or sometimes...
 But it's all transparent for you to watch — so everything lands here: the exact prompt, and the unedited code it produced.
-Copy any prompt, run it on whatever model exists when you're reading this, and compare.
+Copy any prompt, (Yoink that shit) run it on whatever model exists when you're reading this, and compare.

 This library grows every episode.
 Prompts are numbered globally and never renumbered — `#01` will still be `#01` at prompt `#500`.